 If you are someone who wishes to use a browser other than Safari, you can remove Safari as the default browser and use your preferred browser for performing all web-based activities.
 You can remove Safari as your Mac’s default web browser by opening the System Preferences section, clicking on General, navigating to the Default web browser option and selecting the browser of your choice after removing Safari.
 Once you have made and applied the changes, your browser of choice will open whenever you click on any link.

 To ensure users face no trouble while writing an email, reviewing received ones or performing any email-related tasks, macOS offers users a default emailing application called Mail.
 Like other default macOS apps, the Mail app also features a simple and elegant user interface.
 It packs many useful features, from the compose functionality to separate inboxes.
 However, unlike native apps, Mail does not feature all the latest and greatest features and functionalities.
 Hence, some users prefer using other mail client applications over the Mail utility.

-If you wish to use a different email client on your Mac, all you need to do is open the Mail app, click on the Mail option followed by “Preferences”, click on the dropdown menu present beside the “Default email reader” option, and select your preferred email client that you wish to use instead of the default one.
+Suppose you wish to use a different email client on your Mac.
+In that case, all you need to do is open the Mail app, click on the Mail option followed by “Preferences”, click on the dropdown menu present beside the “Default email reader” option, and select the preferred email client that you wish to use instead of the default one.
 Once you have made the changes, the newly-set mail app will open every time you begin composing a new email.